 3. Sell Your Crafts On Consignment

 Selling on consignment is a practice frequently used by artists and craftspeople.
-It literally means that they giving over your work to someone in the business of selling handmade products such as a craft shop, for display and sale.
+It literally means that you are giving over your work to someone in the business of selling handmade products such as a craft shop, for display and sale.
 The retailer keeps a percentage of the sale price as a commission once the sale is made.

 4. Sell Your Handmade Products To Tourist

 The travel and tourism industry is the third-largest employer in the United States, supporting over 5.85 million travel-related jobs.
+Selling your crafts to tourists is a great way to earn an extra income.
+Check out local shops selling to tourists and see if they are willing to sell your handicrafts on consignment.

 5. Sell Crafts For Others